Huy-DNA/expresso/README.md

    ```
    Currently the behavior is as follows, based on what I observe about `express`:
    - If no route matches a request path, `404` is returned with message `Cannot match ${method} ${path}`.
 This is implemented.
-   - If a route matches a request path but does not explictly call `send()` or `end()`, the request hangs.
+   - If a route matches a request path but the handler does not explictly call `send()` or `end()`, the request hangs (if this is the last matched route or `next` isn't called).
 This is not implemented as it seems trivial & make my implementation trickier.